Phrygian language: Vocabulary

 The Midas inscription over the cornice of the Midas monument.
 It reads Ates...
 Midai lavagtaei vanaktei edaes ("Ates... has dedicated [this monument) to Midas, leader of the people and ruler").

 Phrygian is attested fragmentarily, known only from a comparatively small corpus of inscriptions.

 A few hundred Phrygian words are attested; however, the meaning and etymologies of many of these remain unknown.

 A famous Phrygian word is bekos, meaning 'bread'.
 According to Herodotus (Histories 2.2), Pharaoh Psammetichus I wanted to determine the oldest nation and establish the world's original language.
 For this purpose, he ordered two children to be reared by a shepherd, forbidding him to let them hear a single word, and charging him to report the children's first utterance.
 After two years, the shepherd reported that on entering their chamber, the children came up to him, extending their hands, calling bekos.
 Upon enquiry, the pharaoh discovered that this was the Phrygian word for 'wheat bread', after which the Egyptians conceded that the Phrygian nation was older than theirs.
-The word bekos is also attested several times in Palaeo-Phrygian inscriptions on funerary stelae.
+The word bekos is also attested several times in Old Phrygian inscriptions on funerary stelae.
 It may be cognate to the English bake (PIE *bʰeh₃g-).
 Hittite, Luwian (both also influenced Phrygian morphology), Galatian and Greek (which also exhibits a high amount of isoglosses with Phrygian) all influenced Phrygian vocabulary.

 According to Clement of Alexandria, the Phrygian word bedu (βέδυ) meaning 'water' (PIE *wed-) appeared in Orphic ritual.

 The Greek theonym Zeus appears in Phrygian with the stem Ti- (genitive Tios = Greek Dios, from earlier *Diwos; the nominative is unattested); perhaps with the general meaning 'god, deity'.
 It is possible that tiveya means 'goddess'.
 The shift of *d to t in Phrygian and the loss of *w before o appears to be regular.
 Stephanus Byzantius records that according to Demosthenes, Zeus was known as Tios in Bithynia.

 Another possible theonym is bago- (cf. Old Persian baga-, Proto-Slavic *bogъ "god"), attested as the accusative singular bag̣un in G-136.
 Lejeune identified the term as *bʰagom, in the meaning 'a gift, dedication' (PIE *bʰag- 'to apportion, give a share').
 But Hesychius of Alexandria mentions a Bagaios, Phrygian Zeus (Βαγαῖος Ζεὺς Φρύγιος) and interprets the name as δοτῆρ ἑάων 'giver of good things'.
 Mallory and Adams agree that the word Bagaios was an epithet to the Phrygian worship of Zeus that derived from the same root.